 Self-Care Key Points:

-• A great, natural stress reliever, moving the body can clear the mind and be meditative
+- A great, natural stress reliever, moving the body can clear the mind

 About the author: Psychologist and life coach Tom Glaser, MS, lives in Minneapolis with his husband and son.
 He is the author of Full Heart Living: Conversations with the Happiest People I Know.
 When he and his mini-labradoodle aren’t lapping Cedar Lake or with clients, you’ll find Rex napping and Tom hard at work on a second book, on resilience after trauma.